AdaCore/gnatstudio/docs/users_guide/editing.rst

   addition to enabling the smart completion preference, the C/C++ application must be built with `-fdump-xref`.

   In order to use this feature, open any Ada, C or C++ file and begin to type an identifier, which must be declared either in the current file (and accessible from the cursor location) or in one of the packages of the loaded project.
 Move the cursor after the last character of the incomplete identifier and hit the completion key (:kbd:`control-space` by default).
 GPS opens a popup displaying all known identifiers that begin with the prefix you typed.
-You can then browse among the various possibilities by clicking on the :kbd:`up` and :kbd:`down` keys or using the left scrollbar.
+Browse among the various possibilities by clicking on the :kbd:`up` and :kbd:`down` keys or using the left scrollbar.
 For each entity, a documentation box is display.
 If the location of the entity is known, it's displayed as an hyperlink and you can jump directly to its declaration by clicking on it.

   Typing additional letters will reduce the range of possibilities, as long as possibilities remain.
-Once you've selected the expected completion, you can confirm it by pressing :kbd:`Enter`.
+Once you've selected the expected completion, confirm it by pressing :kbd:`Enter`.

   Typing control characters (i.e., characters which cannot be used in identifiers) also confirms the current selection.